-In the first of a new series profiling up-and-coming talent, Elliot Wood looks at a standout rookie in British Formula 4
+In the first of a new series profiling up-and-coming talent, Ida Wood looks at a standout rookie in British Formula 4

 Australian Oscar Piastri has been the surprise package this season in British Formula 4, and has often been the only man to seriously challenge the often-dominant Jamie Caroline.

 A regular on the karting circuit in his home country, Piastri stepped up full-time on to the world stage last season with the crack Ricky Flynn Motorsport squad and was quick.
 In the CIK-FIA World Junior Championship he finished sixth, and he was 16th overall in the European series.

 Last winter he stepped up to car racing in the new UAE F4 Championship, completing a part-season with Dragon Racing (a successful GT team that runs in Arabian series, no relation to the Formula E squad), which was also making its first steps in single-seaters.